(previously Green Architecture Day)

 Cutting-edge talks on green architecture brought to you by Brighton Permaculture Trust and Low Carbon Trust

-Green Architecture Day is an annual event full of inspiring talks about how we can build, work and live in greener, healthier buildings and communities, and this year is all about ACTION.
+Green Architecture Sessions 2020 is the new name for our annual event, Green Architecture Day.
+Each year we host a conference full of inspiring talks about how we can build, work and live in greener, healthier buildings and communities, and 2020 is all about ACTION.

 What to expect

-- Talks from industry experts and practitioners with Q&A
+- A series of online talks from industry experts and practitioners

 Oliver Heath | Oliver Heath Design Ltd